ucsb-cs56-pconrad-mentors/ucsb-cs56-pconrad-mentors.github.io/_topics/curation_start_of_course.md

 * If there are objects that have too much functionality bundled into them, but they should be refactored into multiple smaller objects, make this observation, and add issues for it.
-* If the point estimates are too low in your opinion, you may change them.
+* If the point estimates are too low or high in your opinion, you may change them.

 # Common Problems with legacy code repos